cynthiahqy/zotero-config/README.md

     - `Export collection > Format: Zotero RDF & Export Files`
 - with everything (notes, annotations & files)
     - `Export collection > Format: Zotero RDF & Export Notes & Export Files & Inlcude Annotations`

+## Exporting just notes

+BetterBibTex adds a "Collected Notes" format to collection export.
+Before using this:

+- export annotations from PDFs into a standalone note (i.e. using `Add Item Note from Annotations` in the `Notes` pane),
+- toggle the `Show Annotation Colors` option from the `...` toolbar item when viewing the generated note

 # Template for Taking Notes